dobromir-hristov/vuecommunity/docs/guide/community/job-market.md

 A few general advices wen applying to any job ad:

-  - Dont answer interview questions with just one word.
+  - Don't answer interview questions with just one word.
 Explain very briefly why you chose that answer.
   - If a project is still in discussion phase, you can steer towards using Vue as a framework by showcasing usage examples and it's benefits.
   - Do some research about the company.
 Does it use Vue for other projects.
 Does it contribute to Open Source libraries.
 Does it boast a healthy working environment.